Skip to main content

 Before we go into these questions, let's look at the cybersecurity management system (CSMS) called for by the UNECE under R155.
 This is important because a SUMS builds on groundwork laid by a CSMS.

 Like any management system, a CSMS determines responsibilities and required procedures to maintain vehicle cybersecurity.
 A CSMS requires comprehensive activities so that the nature of threats can be systematically monitored and evaluated.
 It also defines how any insights you gain should be dealt with.
-Here is the crus.
+Here is the crux.
 Software updates are an important response to potential threats.
 A CSMS thus provides information on when and for what purpose software updates are required.
 If, because of an analysis, it is decided that a risk should be eliminated by providing an update, the SUMS and its processes need to be followed.

 Software updates can introduce new vulnerabilities that could be exploited or cause safety issues if not properly tested and validated.
 Vehicle manufacturers must design their SUMS to address these concerns and thoroughly test and validate software updates before they are released.